tslamic/Dumpey/README.md

 `pip install dumpey`

-### Have a suggestion, a fix, a complaint or a feature request?
+### Have a suggestion, a fix, a complaint or feature request?

 Open an issue, or better yet, create a pull request!

 ### License

-Apache 2.0
+MIT